Yiling-J/theine/README.md

 - **Enhanced Thread Safety and Concurrency**: Mutexes will be added to ensure thread safety, alongside advanced concurrency optimizations such as sharding to boost performance.
 - **Memory Optimization**: Memory usage per cached item will be reduced.

+Python’s free-threading support is still evolving rapidly.
+And compared to Go, the Python ecosystem and tooling around free-threading remain relatively immature, with ongoing uncertainties around safety and scalability.
+As a result, progress may take some time.
+If you're interested in the current state of free-threaded Python, you can read more in this discussion: [PEP 779 – Criteria for Supported Status for Free-Threaded Python](https://discuss.python.org/t/pep-779-criteria-for-supported-status-for-free-threaded-python/84319).

 ---

 High performance in-memory cache inspired by [Caffeine](https://github.com/ben-manes/caffeine).